top of page

 Tomas.png

-Tomas Pepe, BSc Honours
+Tomas Pepe, MSc candidate

 Tomas is a fourth year undergraduate in the interdepartmental honours in immunology program at McGill.
 He joined the Langlais lab in 2022 and was involved in studying the role of ThPOK and Runx1 in the pathogenesis of cerebral malaria.
 He is currently working on his Honours project, investigating the role of the transcription factor, NFIL3, in macrophage activation and inflammation.
 Both epigenetic and functional approaches are used to explore NFIL3’s poorly understood function in myeloid immune cells.
 Outside the lab, Tomas can be found escaping to the outdoors, where he enjoys hiking, gardening, and running!